Automorphisms of the Torelli complex and the complex of separating curves: Basics of the Torelli complex

 The aim of this subsection is to prove that any superinjective map from $\calt(S)$ into itself preserves vertices corresponding to separating curves in the case of $S=S_{1, p}$ with $p\geq 4$.
 We first introduce rooted simplices of $\calt(S)$ to prove it.

-\begin{defn} Let $S$ be a surface, and let $\sigma$ be a simplex of $\calt(S)$ consisting of BP-vertices.
-We say that $\sigma$ is {\it rooted} if $\sigma$ forms a BP-equivalence class and there exists a non-separating curve $\alpha$ in $S$ contained in any BPs of $\sigma$.
+\begin{defn} Let $S$ be a surface and let $\sigma$ be a simplex of $\calt(S)$ consisting of BP-vertices.
+We say that $\sigma$ is {\it rooted} if any two BPs in $\sigma$ are BP-equivalent and there exists a non-separating curve $\alpha$ in $S$ contained in any BP of $\sigma$.
 If $|\sigma|\geq 2$, then $\alpha$ is uniquely determined and called the {\it root curve} for $\sigma$. \end{defn}

 \begin{lem} Let $S=S_{g, p}$ be a surface with $g\geq 1$, and suppose either $g+p\geq 4$ or $(g, p)= (3, 0)$.
 Let $\phi \colon \calt(S)\rightarrow \calt(S)$ be a superinjective map, and let $\sigma$ be a simplex of $\calt(S)$ consisting of BP-vertices.
 If $\sigma$ is rooted, then so is $\phi(\sigma)$. \end{lem}